anujgarg2291/PhoneVerifyApp/README.md

 	4. If the phone number is valid, the details (carrier and location) will be saved in the local database.

 	5. If the phone number is invalid, no data will be saved.

+** API Integration**

+The app makes an API call to validate the phone number.
+If the number is valid, it retrieves details like the carrier and location.